asan-nasa/adapt_find/README.md

 adapt_find.py <sequencing platform> [-- min_len] [-- max_len] [-- index] [-- input_path] [-- output_path] [-- files]

-  sequencing platform is a manadatory argument and has to be specified.
+  sequencing platform is a mandatory argument and has to be specified.
 For more options, please refer to the individual manuals under manual folder

 # adapt_find usage examples

-For Illumina as sequencing_platform and if the current directory has all FASTQ files
+For Illumina as sequencing platform and if the current directory has all FASTQ files

 ```$ python adapt_find.py ILLUMINA```

-For Illumina as sequencing_platform and to specify filenames explicitly
+For Illumina as sequencing platform and to specify filenames explicitly

 ```$ python adapt_find.py ILLUMINA --files filename1.fastq filename2.fastq```

-For Illumina as sequencing_platform and to specify path to folder containing FASTQ files
+For Illumina as sequencing platform and to specify path to folder containing FASTQ files

 ```$ python adapt_find.py ILLUMINA --input_path path/to/folder```